 Expertise: Product Design and Development; Alternative Fuels; Renewable Energy Systems; Fuel Cell Applications

-Patricia Donohue a senior pollution prevention engineer and the manager of the sustainable supply chain program.
+Patricia Donohue is the program manager for supply chain sustainability.
 She provides technical assistance to businesses including manufacturing process assessment, supply chain optimization, material and energy balances, and evaluation of environmentally preferable and cost-effective alternatives.
 Prior to joining NYSP2I, Ms. Donohue worked at Xerox where she was responsible for global environmental project implementation and program oversight in energy and greenhouse gas emission reduction, sustainable supplier and vendor management, ISO 14001, and regulatory compliance for air, water, and hazardous waste.
 Trish is a recipient of the Xerox Performance Excellence Award and two Xerox Earth Awards in Resource Conservation and Source Reduction.

 Ms. Donohue holds a BS in environmental management and a MS in environment, health and safety management both from RIT.
 Professional certifications include "Qualified Environmental Professional" from the Institute of Professional Environmental Practice, "Environmental Management System Lead Auditor" from ANSI-RAB, and a Lean Six Sigma Green Belt from Xerox.